| Links Getting Started Administrators Application Developers Catalina Developers Jasper Developers | Class Loader INFO| Quick Start | |

 files to make them available to web applications:

-- For classes and resources specific to a particular web application,
+For classes and resources specific to a particular web application,

 place unpacked classes and resources under

-$CATALINA_HOME/classes , or place JAR files containing those
+$CATALINA_HOME/classes, or place JAR files containing those

+classes and resources under$CATALINA_HOME/lib.
 WARNING - Unlike Tomcat 3.x, Tomcat 4 does

 NOT make an XML parser visible to web applications by default.